nsweeting/heroku-logplex/README.md

 - Set up a new dyno for Heroku-Logplex.
 - Set up a new redis server for Heroku-Logplex.
 Heroku provides a free tier that is more than suitable.
 - You will be using HTTPS drains, so you will need to set up username and password.
 The username and password for Heroku-Logplex should be set in the config.ru file (though it should be set with environment variables).
 - Set up the log drain service using your new dyno address, as well as the username and password.
+The address should look like https://user:pass@mylogdrainaddress.herokuapp.com/logger (make sure to add /logger).
-You will recieve a logplex drain token.
+- You will recieve a logplex drain token.
 Set the drain token as an environment variable (LOGPLEX_DRAIN_TOKEN) on your new dyno.
 - Configure which services you want to monitor via conifg/application.yml

 How it works